cdunn2001/hw/doc/kes-paws-rest-api.md

 ## POST /shutdown

-      Shuts down the webserver.
+Shuts down the webserver gently.
 The exit code will be 0, which means that systemd will not restart the process.

-      data: ""

-      response: ""

 # JSON objects